natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 0 4 * * * (/etc/letsencrypt/certbot-auto renew --post-hook "service nginx reload") >> /var/log/letsencrypt.log
 ```

 This will cause the command to run at 4:00AM everyday.
-The cert will only be renewed if there is less then 30 days remain The command to restart Nginx in the `--post_hook` flag will  only run when the cert is renewed.
+The cert will only be renewed if there is less then 30 days remain.
+The command to restart Nginx in the `--post_hook` flag will  only run when the cert is renewed.
 Command The output of this command is stored in `/var/log/letsencrypt.log`.

 ### Adding Forward Secrecy & Diffie Hellman Ephemeral Parameters
 We need generate a DHE parameter: